endojs/endo/packages/ses/README.md

 The global object is initially mutable.
 Locking down the start compartment hardened many of the intrinsics in global scope.
-After lockdown, no compartment can tamper with these intrinsics.
+After `lockdown`, no compartment can tamper with these intrinsics.
 Many of these intrinsics are identical in the new compartment.

 ```js